create

 §Nested struct (BelongsTo / HasOne)

 Use { ... } without a type prefix to create a related record inline.
-The macro calls the with_<field> closure setter on the builder.
+The macro expands the nested fields into a create builder and passes it to the field’s setter method.

 title: "buy milk",